-\subsection{Optimal Computing Budget Allocation}
+\subsection{Optimal computing budget allocation}

+In this subsection, we first extend some asymptotic results in the development of the asymptotic OCBA rule to the case of a general budget.
+Then, we show the asymptotic OCBA rule can be recovered under the asymptotic regime where (1) $k \to \infty$; and (2) $T = \omega(k\log k)$.

-In the OCBA paradigm, the derivation of optimality conditions essentially requires Problem $\mathcal{P}$1 to be a convex optimization problem.
-Zhang \textit{et al.} \cite{zhang2015simulation} consider a top-$m$ designs selection problem and show their APCS bound is concave when the simulation budget $T$ is sufficiently large.
-By letting $m = 1$, this result applies to Problem $\mathcal{P}$1.
-We generalize this result and rigorously show in Lemma 1 that the concavity of the APCS bound indeed holds for any simulation budget, thereby establishing Problem $\mathcal{P}$1 as a convex optimization problem.
+In the OCBA paradigm, the derivation of optimality conditions essentially requires Problem $\mathcal{P}$1 to be a convex optimization problem. \cite{zhang2015simulation} show APCS is concave when $T \to \infty$.
+We generalize this result and rigorously show in Lemma 1 that the concavity of APCS in Problem $\mathcal{P}1$ indeed holds for any $T \in \mathbb{Z}^+$, thereby establishing Problem $\mathcal{P}$1 as a convex optimization problem.